ShibaTheDeveloper/shiba-utils/README.md

 # Notice
-Library is incomplete, but it can be used perfectly fine.
+Library is incomplete, working on making it a package and finishing functionality.

 # How do I use it?
 Using the library is very straightforward: